dbrabon/file_adoption/README.md

 module's **Items per cron run** setting to control how many files are processed in each pass.

-The **Tracked Files** preview is built from the module's database tables.
-Use the filters to view only ignored or unmanaged files.
+The **Tracked Files** preview lists the tracked files found during the most recent scan using the configured ignore patterns.